vasishtanj/pose_estimation_heatmap/README.md

     find_package(OpenCV COMPONENTS highui video QUIET)

 # Build and Run
-To first build, run the build_samples.sh script
+Build using script and then run the executable.

     ./build_samples.sh

-Finally, go to your build/intel64/Release folder and from there you will run the application using this command
+Run application from your build/intel64/Release folder and from there you will run the application using this command

     ./human_pose_estimation_demo -i [path to your video file] -m /opt/intel/openvino/deployment_tools/tools/model_downloader/Transportation/human_pose_estimation/mobilenet-v1/dldt/human-pose-estimation-0001.xml -d CPU